rikke-dishington/Rikke-dishington/README.md

 Check out my [personal website](https://glowing-creponne-2e2b07.netlify.app/) to learn more about me and see my portfolio.

 ## Contact
-Don't hisitate to get in touch! :star:
+Don't hesitate to get in touch! :star: